-You may get a few scans from some curious consumers but majority of your audience will only scan a QR Code if they have an incentive to.
+Once you create and print QR Codes, you may get a few scans from some curious consumers but majority of your audience will only scan a QR Code if they have an incentive to.

 Your marketing message should be compelling enough to get a consumer to engage with your QR Code.
 It could be a deal, a coupon, more information about the product, a contest, or engaging content like a video.

 Also, your audience must know exactly where the QR Code will lead them to – so add a CTA such as Scan to avail the offer or Scan to view the movie trailer.

 2. Can they reach your QR Code?